ggrahambaker/ggrahambaker.github.io/_posts/2019-05-20-kickstarter_sucks.md

 We will use a bayesian classifier to look for common features among descriptions of the campaigns to see if text features indicate the success of a campaign.
 Bayesian Classifiers are often used for natural language processing problems like this because they are simple and offer good results.

 ### Random Forest
-I will also be using random forest to see if any other patterns emerge from the text values that were not apperent in the bayesian classifier
+I will also be using random forest to see if any other patterns emerge from the text values that were not apparent in the bayesian classifier

 # Ensemble Method
-I will try to encorperate both types text and numeric values together to find if they work better together.
+I will try to incorporate both types text and numeric values together to find if they work better together.